 First of all, this is not a miracle recipe, GTD relies on changing your habits and the way you characterize and sort your daily tasks.
 Everybody is unique and need different methods, that way works for me so I share it with you.

 The context of my daily-life

 I am a PhD student in biology, under the supervision of a principal investigator (PI).
-I have a wide range of tasks as I consider myself hybrid as I contribute to both the bench- (wetlab) and computer-side (drylab).
-We are a relatively small-medium group (5 to 10 people depending on the amount of undergraduate students coming and leaving).
-We communicate at the group-level using Slack.
+I have a wide range of tasks as I consider myself hybrid as I contribute to both the experimental- (wetlab) and computer-side (drylab).
+We are a relatively small-medium group (6 to 8 people).
+At the group-level, we mostly communicate with Slack.